hareeshlp/hello-world/README.md

 Hi

-I like coding and rock music
+Hareesh here,Iam a gamer and like coding and rock music

-Gamer